ScarletsFiction/ScarletsFrame/README.md

       rate:4,
       ...
     }];
-    // After reviews was binded and want to redraw the element
+    // If you want to redraw the element
-    // You can use
     // '.hardRefresh()' redraw all element at once
     // '.softRefresh(index = -1)' redraw some element only